cjfrisz/clojure-tco/README.md

 ```

 This will define `fact` in terms of the code transformations used by
-BBC.
-Simply call `fact` as you would have without the BBC
+CTCO.
+Simply call `fact` as you would have without the CTCO
 transformations, and the rest is done for you.